 I’m quite excited that E is starting to get to grips with telling the time.
-It’s a big milestone for little ones and the best way to mark it is of course to get him a special watch of his own.
+It’s a big milestone for little ones.
+The best way to mark it is of course to get him a special watch of his own.
 I’ve got a few criteria for picking great childrens watches:

 Choosing Childrens Watches

-- Don’t spend too much money – I’m all for buying ‘quality’ products for kids but when you expect a 6 year old to wear something everyday there’s a good chance of it getting lost or broken so this probably won’t be the last watch you buy.
+- Don’t spend too much money.
+To be clear, I’m all for buying ‘quality’ products for kids but when you expect a 6 year old to wear something everyday there’s a good chance of it getting lost or broken so this probably won’t be the last watch you buy.

-- Make it easy to read – As adults we’re used to Roman numerals or just dashes or dots on a watch face but to start off with clear numbers are the way to go.
+- Make it easy to read.
+As adults we’re used to Roman numerals or just dashes or dots on a watch face.
+However it’s best for kids to start off with clear numbers are the way to go.